 Over the next two decades, under the leadership of Principal Sir William Peterson, the Faculty continued to expand.
 In the humanities, the Departments of Classics and Philosophy expanded, as did the Department of Modern Languages to which offerings in Spanish and Italian were added to those already existing in French and German.
 The first lectures in Economics and Political Science were offered in 1900 and the first chair in Political Economy was established in 1901.
 In the sciences, what had been natural philosophy divided into the disciplines of Physics, Chemistry, Botany, and Zoology.
 By 1914, enrolment in Arts was at 776.

 As the cornerstone faculty of the University, when new social science disciplines emerged over the years, and when the School of Social Work was founded in 1923, they and it were subsumed into Arts.
 So, too, did disciplines in the sciences.
 By 1931 the sciences had come to form a substantial part of the Faculty of Arts.
 While they had their own needs distinct from those of the humanities and social science departments, they did not want to break away from Arts entirely.
 The solution reached was to rename the faculty the Faculty of Arts and Science.
 With only minor modifications, this structure endured until 1971 when the science departments left Arts to form the Faculty of Science.

-In the last forty years, the Faculty has continued to grow and has continued to respond to developments and changes in the world of academia and the world at large.
-Today, the Faculty is made up of over 20 departments, units and programs, numbers over 280 professors and over 6000 undergraduate students, and offers several hundred courses.
+Since then, the Faculty has continued to grow and has continued to respond to developments and changes in the world of academia and the world at large.
+Today, the Faculty is made up of over 20 departments, units and programs; numbers over 275 professors and over 6,000 undergraduate students; and offers several hundred courses.